Please note that these FAQs mostly relate to the Main Grants Programme (including Clore Learning Spaces).

 You are welcome to send in an initial application, although the Foundation is less likely to fund an organisation with little track record and no financial history.

 How long will it take to assess my application?

-We aim to inform you as to whether the application can progress to a second stage assessment within Eight weeks of receipt.
+We aim to inform you as to whether the application can progress to a second stage assessment within twelve weeks of receipt.
 However, during exceptionally busy times this can be longer.
-If you have not heard from us after eight weeks then you are welcome to contact us to check on progress.
+If you have not heard from us after twelve weeks then you are welcome to contact us to check on progress.
 The second stage of the process may include a telephone call, meeting, or site visit, as well as a request for you to complete a detailed application form.
 This process can take a number of months, and the Foundation only awards grants at Trustee Meetings (held twice a year).
 If your proposal is to be discussed at a Trustee Meeting then we will let you know ahead of this.
 The assessment process is thorough and it can take many months for an application to reach the final stage.
 An application can be turned down at any time during the process.
 Progressing to the visit or Trustee discussion stage is no guarantee of success.

 Will you come and visit us?